thailand - mitigation

 Starting Point

-The Smile-Lay Club, also known as the Club for Migrant Children in Mae Sot, takes an approach centred on coordination and collaboration with government agencies, community organisations, and the private sector to support the children of migrant workers and refugees.
+The Smile-Lay Club, also known as the Club for Migrant Children in Mae Sot, takes an approach centered on coordination and collaboration with government agencies, community organisations, and the private sector to support the children of migrant workers and refugees.
 Their focus is on creating a safe and supportive environment for these children.
-The club provides educational programs, emotional support, and recreational activities to help migrant children integrate into their communities, cope with migration challenges, and develop a sense of belonging.
+The club provides educational programs, emotional support, and recreational activities to help migrant children integrate into their communities, cope with the challenges of migration, and develop a sense of belonging.
 Its primary goal is to meet the specific needs of migrant and stateless children, including access to education, protection from exploitation and abuse, and the development of social skills.

 The club also raises awareness about the rights and welfare of migrant children, encourages social inclusion, and provides a platform for self-expression.
 By offering opportunities for growth and development, the club aims to empower migrant children, ensuring they can thrive despite the hardships stemming from their migration status.
 The agenda to be included in the organisation's work to promote equality, safety, and the protection of the rights of mothers and children of refugees is to ensure that they receive proper care.

-Smile-Lay Club aims to use the space to protect displaced, stateless, and refugee children in Mae Sot and create a safe area where they can coexist despite their differences.
-Children can share their stories and engage in various daily activities when they meet.
-Often, their mothers or guardians accompany them, which leads to the organisation of activities and listening to the perspectives of women, who are frequently excluded from access to various rights and are subjected to abuse.
+Smile-Lay Club aims to use the space for protecting displaced, stateless, and refugee children in Mae Sot as a safe area where they can coexist despite their differences.
+When the children meet, they can share their stories and engage in various activities during the day.
+Often, their mothers or guardians accompany them, which leads to the organisation of activities and listening to the perspectives of women, who are often excluded from access to various rights and are subjected to abuse.
 Additionally, older children at Smile-Lay Club face compounded challenges as refugees, including sexual abuse by members of their ethnic groups who are living in Mae Sot, both legally and illegally.

-As a woman activist, Dararai has previously worked with international organisations and the Women's Foundation, playing a key role in promoting the participation of grassroots and national women in peace processes along the border areas.
+Dararai has previously worked with international organisations and Women's Foundation, playing a key role in promoting the participation of grassroots and national women in peace processes along the border areas.
 In Mae Sot, Dararai has collaborated with local community organisations, especially the Muslims in the city, who play a significant role in addressing issues of sexual violence, cultural violence, and structural challenges.
 Dararai then shifted her focus to working with migrant children and co-founded Smile-Lay Club about three years ago.

 Peace Journey

-Smile-Lay Club is a vital secure space for displaced, stateless, and refugee children in Mae Sot.
+Smile-Lay Club serves as a vital secure space for displaced, stateless, and refugee children in Mae Sot.
 The club provides a safe environment where children from diverse backgrounds can come together, share their stories, and engage in various activities.
-This safe space promotes mutual understanding and coexistence, allowing children to navigate migration and displacement challenges in a supportive atmosphere.
+This safe space promotes mutual understanding and coexistence, allowing children to navigate the challenges of migration and displacement in a supportive atmosphere.

 Success Stories

-Smile-Ley Club addresses these challenges by focusing on providing a safe space and supporting the empowerment of refugee women and girls.
-Through activities that promote education, counselling, and the development of leadership skills, the club aims to strengthen women's and girls' involvement in peace processes, both within their communities and in broader social and political contexts.
+By focusing on providing a safe space and supporting the empowerment of refugee women and girls, Smile-Ley Club works to address these challenges.
+Through activities that promote education, counselling, and the development of leadership skills, the club aims to strengthen the involvement of women and girls in peace processes, both within their communities and in broader social and political contexts.
 By focusing on the specific needs of women and girls, Smile-Lay Club plays a crucial role in fostering a more inclusive approach to peace and reconciliation in the city.

-One of the volunteers from this organisation, Linda, was once a young girl from a refugee family of the Pa-o ethnic group from Myanmar.
+Linda, a volunteer, was once a young girl from a refugee family of the Pa-o ethnic group from Myanmar.
 Due to internal conflict, poverty, the difficulty of finding work, and other factors, particularly the civil war, she and her family had to flee for their safety.
-They migrated to escape the war and lived in a refugee camp, where Linda could engage in activities with the Smile-Ley Club team a year before the club was officially founded.
+They migrated to escape the war and lived in a refugee camp, where Linda was able to engage in activities with the Smile-Ley Club team, a year before the club was officially founded.
 Linda recognised that the organisation's core mission is vital for fostering peace, especially among grassroots communities who have fled war in the border areas.
-The activities are structured to minimise the risk of state scrutiny, as their focus is on humanitarian aid, child protection, and welfare, with active involvement from parents.
+The activities are structured in a way that minimises the risk of state scrutiny, as their focus is on humanitarian aid, child protection, and welfare, with active involvement from parents.
 This approach facilitates support through the open disclosure of violence victims, which makes their crisis resolution work distinct from efforts in the country of origin.

 Dararai met Linda and her family while working with organisations that assist women and refugees.
-She realised that refugee families in urban areas, such as Mae Sot Municipality, require special attention due to the unique needs of such areas.
+She came to realise that refugee families in urban areas, such as Mae Sot Municipality, require special attention due to the unique needs of such areas.
 This calls for a strategic approach, drawing on the experiences of earlier migrant generations.
-Smile-Ley Club emphasises children’s rights psychologically, offering healing and rehabilitation, education, and basic vocational training while empowering children and their mothers.
+Smile-Ley Club emphasises children’s rights from a psychological perspective, offering healing and rehabilitation, education, and basic vocational training, while empowering both children and their mothers.
 In Linda's case, she requested to continue her education and ultimately earned a secondary school certificate from a Thai school while living in the refugee camp.
 She also became a mentor for other refugee children and took part in activities with Smile-Ley Club and its network of partners working to support children in Mae Sot.

-Today, Linda and her parents have obtained Thai citizenship and live legally there.
-She understands that empowering refugees, primarily through children, is crucial for those in difficult situations with few options.
+Today, Linda and her parents have obtained Thai citisenship and live legally in the country.
+She understands that empowering refugees, especially through children, is crucial for those in difficult situations with few options.
 Without organisations like Smile-Ley Club, she could have fallen victim to human trafficking.
-Dararai underscores the importance of civil society in bridging gaps where the state is unable to operate fully.
-Their work creates safety at the grassroots level, especially in transforming attitudes about rights and protecting girls who may face re-victimization in crises.
+Dararai underscores the importance of civil society in bridging gaps where the state is unable to fully operate.
+Their work creates safety at the grassroots level, especially in transforming attitudes about rights and protecting girls who may face re-victimisation in crises.

 Accessibility